Joselyne123/instagram/README.md

 ## License
-Permission is granted , free of charge to any one who want use this Gallery app, by  copy this software for fee.this website is an open website every one can use it by Ordering ,searching and visite the website otherwise no one is allowed to use it by huncking the website
+Permission is granted , free of charge to any one who want use this Gallery app, by  copy this software for fee.this website is an open website every one can use it by Ordering ,searching and visite the website otherwise no one is allowed to use it by huncking the website.